-If you would like further assistance, please call the Customer Service phone number listed on your invoice or click here for our Customer Service phone numbers by area.
+If you would like further assistance, please call the Customer Service phone number listed on your bill or click here for our Customer Service phone numbers by area.
 You can also contact our online Customer Service.

 Where does Quest Diagnostics obtain the diagnosis information related to my claim?